WillemBonnaffe/NODEBNGM/examples/MEE_2023/README.md

 ## Installation

 `Latex` is required to compile the latex files of the manuscript and figures and `R` is required to run the scripts.

+## Running the scripts

+Instructions on how to run the scripts that generate the results used for the figures of the manuscript can be found in the `README.md` file of the `manuscript/figures/scripts` folder.